TechJunkie is a BOX20 Media Company

 Devilman Crybaby is based on the Devilman manga that originally ran in the 1970s.
 The show follows Akira Fudo and his best friend Ryo Asuka, who informs Akira that an ancient race of demons has returned to Earth to take it back from humanity.
 Ryo, believing the only way to defeat the demons and stop them from taking over the world is to fight fire with fire, suggest Akira fuse with a demon to gain their powers.
 When the demon Amon fails to possess Akira’s body properly, Akira gains control of his powers and becomes Devilman, possessing all of Amon’s powers but still retaining the human soul of Akira.
 The series adapts the entire run of the manga into ten hyper-violent, hypersexual episodes, the show has been praised as one of Netflix’s best original anime series yet.

 From Aaron Ehasz, the head writer of Avatar: The Last Airbender, and Justin Richmond, the director of Uncharted 3, comes The Dragon Prince, an original fantasy tale designed to fill the same void of comedy and action for families designed 15 years ago by Avatar.
 Set in a fantasy world where humans and elves battle it out in war, the story begins when the elves attempt to murder the human king Harrow and his heir, the young prince Ezran, in revenge for the human murder of the dragon king and his egg.
 When the young elf Rayla, along with Ezran and Callum, discover the dragon king’s egg wasn’t destroyed, they attempt to return the egg to the dragons to prevent war, only to be challenged by Viren, a mage who is intent on starting a war with the elves.
-Despite a controversial animation style, the show proved to be popular, and was renewed for a second season for next year.
+Despite a controversial animation style, the show proved to be popular.
+Three seasons are streaming.

 Fullmetal Alchemist: Brotherhood is the second adaptation of the popular mango Fullmetal Alchemist, which was first adapted into an anime series in 2003.
 Unlike that show, which loosely followed the events of the manga, Brotherhood follows the books almost exactly, adapting all 27 volumes of the original manga into a full series.
 Brotherhood does assume you’ve seen the original series, only giving the original arcs a few episodes before it dives into the content not touched by the original series.
 As with the original FMA, Brotherhood follows brothers Edward and Alphonse Elric, raised in a remote village by their mother.
 When she dies, the two try to revive her using alchemy, only for Al’s body to be obliterated in the process and for Ed to lose his left leg.
 Ed, in a last-ditch effort, sacrifices his right arm to bring his brother back to life using a suit of armor nearby.
 The two begin the journey into alchemy, only to discover a full-blown conspiracy along the way.
 Both the original series and the entirety of Brotherhood are streaming on Netflix.

 One of three anime films on this list, Godzilla: Planet of the Monsters is a Netflix Original film produced by Toho Animation.
 The 32nd film in the Godzilla franchise and the first-ever animated feature, Planet of the Monsters begins in 1999, when large monsters begin appearing all over the planet.
 When a plan to defeat Godzilla with Mechagodzilla fails, humanity is forced to evacuate Earth, leaving for Tau Ceti e.
 The film follows the aftermath of this decision, including mutiny, the conflicts of religion, and the mutation of Earth thanks to the existence of Godzilla over many years.
 The film can be watched in Japanese with English subtitles, or in an English dub.
-Planet of the Monsters is the first in a planned trilogy of films, with a sequel, Godzilla: City on the Edge of Battle already streaming on Netflix.
+Planet of the Monsters is the first in a trilogy of films, followed by Godzilla: City on the Edge of Battle and Godzilla: The Planet Eater.